Request to Reopen a Case Closed for Failure to Reply

 - The request is made in writing;

-- The request was made within a reasonable amount of time after the original deadline;
+- The request is made within a reasonable amount of time after the original deadline;

 - A showing of good cause is made; and,